-The Office of Radiation Safety will treat any information obtained related to an individual's pregnancy as "confidential", and such information will be shared only on a "need to know" basis (e.g., with the individual's supervisor) as may be necessary to ensure compliance with the prenatal radiation dose limits and other regulatory requirements.
+7. ORS will consider all information related to a worker pregnancy as confidential, with information shared only on a "need to know" basis (e.g., with the individual's supervisor) as may be necessary to ensure compliance with the radiation dose limits and other regulatory requirements.